tfeb/tfeb-lisp-hax/README.md

 [^9]:	And I was not willing to put in explicit extra methods for `validate-superclass` for `cl:standard-class` since the whole purpose of using Closer to MOP was to avoid that kind of nausea.

 [^10]:	In fact, Racket.

+[^11]:	Or, optionally, not to skip the newline but to skip any whitespace following it.

+[^12]:	As an example of this, it would be quite possible to define a special handler which meant that, for instance `#/this is ~U+1234+ an arbitrary Unicode character/`would work.